lr-emmacg/liferay-environment-composer/README.markdown

 You can see the list of available profiles by running the task: `./gradlew possibleProfiles`.

+### `dataDirectory`

+An absolute or relative path to a directory containing data that will be mapped to each service container.

+See [Persisting data](#persisting-data) for more information on how to import and export the mapped data directories.

 ### `hotfixURLs`

 A list of hotfix URLs.
 Each URL listed will be downloaded and placed into the `./configs/common/patching` directory, which will be copied to the Liferay docker image when it is built.